-that all pressure systems containing hazardous materials should be subject to inspection and test by a person recognised by the appropriate authority as competent after any significant modification has been carried out and before the system is again brought into use.
+- i. that any modifications should be designed, constructed, tested and maintained to the same standards as the original plant. - ii. that all pressure systems containing hazardous materials should be subject to inspection and test by a person recognised by the appropriate authority as competent after any significant modification has been carried out and before the system is again brought into use.

-Whilst these are important recommendations, they do not cover all the factors that need to be considered when making changes to a plant or process.
-The first reference to the importance of having a robust Management of Change procedure is an article in issue 1 of LPB Are your Plant Modifications Safe?2 This article includes a range of case studies covering changes to piping and valves, change of process materials and incorrect materials of construction.
-It finishes with a recommendation that:
+Whilst these are important recommendations they do not cover all the factors which need to be considered when making changes to a plant or process.
+The first reference to the importance of having a robust Management of Change procedure is an article in issue 1 of the LPB 'Are your Plant Modifications Safe?'
+(2) This article includes a range of case studies covering changes to piping and valves, change of process materials and incorrect materials of construction.
+It finishes with a recommendation that

 On each works there ought to be a system for checking expenditure proposals, however small, to make sure that the correct materials are specified and that there are no unforeseen effects on the relief and blow-down system, trip system, area classification, and other safety systems.

 Such formal systems should require that all plant design, minor modifications, changes in process conditions, changes in operating procedures, changes in material composition are subject to thorough Hazard & Operability Studies.